-Net cash inflows from operating activities occurring during the quarter ended October 31, 2020, amounted to \$26.34 million compared to \$57.59 million over the same period last year.
-The \$31.25 million change in cash movement from operating activities is mainly explained by the fact that the decrease in the net amount of cash receipts from the sale of inventories is greater than the decrease in the net amount of cash paid for the purchase of inventories during the period.
+The \$3.48 million decrease in net cash inflow from operating activities over the three-month period is mainly explained by the fact that the decrease in the net amount of cash receipts from the sale of butter inventories is greater than the decrease in the net amount of cash paid for the purchase of butter inventories during the period.
+The \$34.72 million decrease in cash movement from operating activities over the six-month period is mainly explained by the fact that the decrease in the net amount of cash receipts from the sale of butter inventories is greater than the decrease in the net amount of cash paid for the purchase of butter inventories and Plan C cheese during the period.